isene/RTFM/README.md

 A      | Show All info per item (show item attributes) o      | Change the order/sorting of directories (circular toggle) i      | Invert/reverse the sorting
-O      | Show the Ordering in the bottom window (the full ls command) G      | Show git status for current directory
+O      | Show the Ordering in the bottom command bar (the full ls command) G      | Show git status for current directory
 H      | Do a cryptographic hash of the current directory with subdirs.
 If a previous hash was made, compare and report if there has been any change
 I      | Show OpenAI's description of the selected item and its content (if available).
 You must have installed the ruby-openai gem and added your openai secret key in the .rtfm.conf (add `@ai = "your-secret-openai-key") for this to work.
 If RTFM is installed as a gem, the ruby-openai gem is included in the installation